Mads Bidstrup

-Mads Bidstrup (/da/; born 25 February 2001) is a Danish professional footballer who plays as a midfielder for Austrian Bundesliga club Red Bull Salzburg, for whom he is club captain.
+Mads Bidstrup (/da/; born 25 February 2001) is a Danish professional footballer who plays as a midfielder for club Lyon and the Denmark national team.

 Bidstrup is a product of the Copenhagen academy and began his senior career in England with Brentford in 2020.
 He played the majority of his three years with the club away on loan with Nordsjælland in his native Denmark.
 Bidstrup transferred to Austrian club Red Bull Salzburg in 2023.
-He was capped by Denmark at youth level.
+After making more than 100 appearances over three seasons and captaining the club, he transferred to French club Lyon in 2026.
+Bidstrup was capped by Denmark at youth level.

 Club career

 Early career

 A midfielder, Bidstrup began his career in the youth systems at Herfølge, Brøndby and Copenhagen.
 In January 2018, he transferred to German club RB Leipzig for an initial 15 million kr fee.
 Bidstrup was a part of the RB Leipzig U19 team which reached the 2019 DFB-Pokal Junior Final and despite having three years remaining on his contract, he departed the club in July 2020.